-William F. Sorin has been a director since January 1999.
-Mr. Sorin has served as a director and the Corporate Secretary of Comverse Technology Inc. since its formation in October 1984.
-Mr. Sorin is also a director of Ulticom Inc. Mr. Sorin is an attorney engaged in private practice and is General Counsel to Comverse Technology.
+William F. Sorin has served as our Secretary and has been a director since January 1999.
+Mr. Sorin has served as a director and the Corporate Secretary of Comverse Technology since its formation in October 1984.
+Mr. Sorin is also a director of Ulticom Inc. Mr. Sorin is an attorney engaged in private practice and is Senior General Counsel to Comverse Technology.
 Mr. Sorin received a B.A. from Trinity College in 1970 and a J.D., cum laude, from Harvard Law School in 1973.